 - 1. Press the button at the top right of the instrument to open the top door. - 2.
-If the sample stage already contains a plate holder or slide holder, remove it. - 3.
-Confirm that the spring-loaded clamp in the open position (as shown).
+If the sample stage already contains a labware holder, remove it. - 3.
+Confirm that the spring-loaded clamp on the plate holder is in the open position (as shown).